Tyler Robinson, Interim Director

 Corey J. Knox, Deputy Director

-Adrienne Vancura, Science Project Manager
+Adrienne Vancura, Science Projects Manager

-Dr. Adrienne Vancura is the Science Project Manager at the Arizona Astrobiology Center, driven by a deep passion for RNA molecules.
+Dr. Adrienne Vancura is the Science Projects Manager at the Arizona Astrobiology Center, driven by a deep passion for RNA molecules.
 Her research journey has taken her across the globe, from investigating how RNAs rearrange genomes in unicellular organisms to capturing RNA in bodily fluids as disease biomarkers.
 How do RNA building blocks form in outer space, and how do they assemble into long nucleotide chains?

 Dr. Vancura aims to tackle these fascinating questions and more alongside students and faculty.
 Through grant writing, the introduction of new model organisms, and the development of cutting-edge lab experiments, she hopes to push the boundaries of astrobiology and RNA research.